A guide to help you spend a perfect one day in Seville.

 Here, you’ll be able to stock up on the best Spanish souvenirs from Andalucia such as intricately designed ceramic tiles, dishes, bowls, jugs, and even statues, which is a perfect activity for your one day in Seville.

-4. Explore the Alcázar, Seville’s cathedral, and the Giralda Tower
+3. Explore the Alcázar, Seville’s cathedral, and the Giralda Tower

-One day in Seville is not complete without seeing the sensational Catedral de Sevilla (Seville cathedral) and the equally magnificent Alcázar of Seville.
+One day in Seville is not complete without seeing the sensational Catedral de Sevilla (Seville Cathedral) and the equally magnificent Alcázar of Seville.

 The Royal Alcazar Seville is a UNESCO-listed palace that oozes history.

 The intricate detailing of the ceilings and walls is worth a visit in its own right.
 This is an absolute must for fans of architecture.
+Make sure to see the sensational Courtyard of the Maidens.

 The architecture of the buildings around the central courtyard is so intricate and ornate that you’ll be spellbound.

-The cathedral is actually the largest Gothic cathedral in the world.
 The attached Tower of Giralda Sevilla was built in the 12th century, originally as part of a mosque.

 Opening times:

-5. Lunch at Restaurante Mirador de Sevilla
+6. Lunch at Restaurante Mirador de Sevilla

 It’s now getting close to lunchtime and you’re looking for Seville restaurants in which to take a break from all that sightseeing and sample some of the magnificent local cuisines.